The Great Moment (1944 film): Sturges' edits

 In the process of adapting and shooting the script, Sturges made a few changes.
 An earlier version had young student Morton and his fiancée Lizzie engaging in ether frolics at a party.
 Sturges decided it would be more appropriate to have Morton introduced cold to ether as a dentist.

 In a previous script, as Morton enters the operating theater to reveal the secret of his anesthetic to Dr. Warren and the world, there was to be dialogue between them (hesitation ellipses in original):

-Morton: "Professor Warren, it's called ... sulphuric ether ... highly rectified."

-Prof. Warren: (Stupefied) "You mean plain C2H5OC2H5?"

-Morton: (He lifts his arms helplessly) "I don't know ...
-I guess so."

-Warren: (Seizing his hands) "Oh, my boy ... my boy."

 Sturges decided to eliminate this dialogue.

 The Morton story particularly intrigued Sturges because it contrasted with recent highly successful medical biopics by Warner Bros.: The Story of Louis Pasteur (1936) and Dr. Ehrlich's Magic Bullet (1940).
 Sturges wished to eschew the "traditional smugness" of the "hand-in-the-bosom-prematurely-turned-to-marble form of biography," the "Pasteur manner, where every character knows his place in History."